klzgrad/naiveproxy/README.md

 }
 ```

 See [USAGE.txt](https://github.com/klzgrad/naiveproxy/blob/master/USAGE.txt) for more parameters in `config.json`.
-See also [Parameter Tuning](https://github.com/klzgrad/naiveproxy/wiki/Parameter-Tuning) to improve client-side performance.
+See also [Performance Tuning](https://github.com/klzgrad/naiveproxy/wiki/Performance-Tuning).

 ## Build